Smilelife1177/fund_rate_PY/README.md

 To start working with application type

 ```
-.\start.bat
+span
 ```

-It create an .env file with text, u need to put your apis keys to that file after "="
+It create an .env fil with text, u need to put your apis keys to that file after "="

 ```
 BYBIT_API_KEY =oleg